 Texas Railroad History - Tower 53 (Ney Yard), Tower 124 (Bird's Siding) and Tower 126 (Polk's Tower) - Fort Worth

-Above: John W. Barriger III took this photo of Tower 53 sometime in the 1930s or 40s from the rear platform of his business car as he headed south out of Fort Worth on the Missouri - Kansas - Texas ("Katy") Railroad main line.
-The view is to the north where the Southern Pacific (SP) tracks from Garrett crossed the Katy at the tower.
-By appearance, the tower must have been a Katy design as it lacked the typical paint scheme, trim and other features common to the numerous SP towers built in the 1903-04 timeframe (e.g. Tower 26, Tower 81, etc.) The small sign hanging from the roofline above the upper floor landing is not legible (any guesses?) but it doesn't appear to be the tower number, nor is the number apparent elsewhere on the structure.
-There are several people visible in the photo.
-How many can you count?
-(John W. Barriger National Railroad Library)
+Above: Rail executive John W. Barriger III took this photo of Tower 53 sometime in the 1930s or perhaps the early 40s from the rear platform of his business car as he headed south out of Fort Worth on the Missouri, Kansas & Texas (MK&T, "Katy") Railway main line.
+The view is to the north where Southern Pacific (SP) tracks from Garrett crossed the Katy on the south side of the tower.
+The tower was a Katy concrete design similar to other Katy towers in Texas built after it (e.g. Tower 64, Tower 93, Tower 109.)
+The small sign hanging from the roofline above the upper floor landing is not legible.
+It is most likely the tower number but it does not appear to be black numerals on a white placard, the most common design for identification of interlocking towers in Texas. (photo courtesy John W. Barriger III National Railroad Library)

-By the time the Katy began building south into the heart of Texas, the Gulf, Colorado & Santa Fe (GC&SF) Railway was already four years into building north from Galveston.
-By 1880, it had made only limited progress to Brenham, but a flurry of construction the following year resulted in tracks from Brenham to Temple and from Temple to Fort Worth.
-Santa Fe's tracks coming into Fort Worth were west of the Katy's, but both railroads passed parallel through a major junction with the T&P's east/west main line near downtown.
-In 1886, the GC&SF agreed to be acquired by the much larger Atchison, Topeka & Santa Fe Railway, but continued to operate as a wholly owned subsidiary.
+By the time the Katy had begun building south into the heart of Texas, the Gulf, Colorado & Santa Fe (GC&SF) Railway was already four years into building north from Galveston.
+By April, 1880, it had made only limited progress to Brenham, but a flurry of construction continuing through the following year resulted in tracks from Brenham to Temple and from Temple to Fort Worth by the end of 1881.
+Santa Fe's tracks into Fort Worth were west of the Katy's, but both railroads passed parallel through a major junction with the T&P's east / west main line near downtown.
+In 1886, the GC&SF agreed to be acquired by the much larger Atchison, Topeka & Santa Fe (AT&SF) Railway, but continued to operate as a wholly-owned subsidiary.

-In 1885, Fort Worth investors chartered the Fort Worth & New Orleans (FW&NO) Railway, ostensibly to build to New Orleans, but in reality to build to Waxahachie.
-From there, existing tracks of the Waxahachie Tap Railroad provided a connection to the main line of the Houston & Texas Central (H&TC) Railway at Garrett.
-The FW&NO began construction in September, 1885 at Broadway Street where they established their yard west of the Katy and Santa Fe tracks about 500 yds. south of the T&P junction.
-At the south end of their yard, the FW&NO built across the Santa Fe main line.
+In 1885, Fort Worth investors chartered the Fort Worth & New Orleans (FW&NO) Railway, ostensibly to build to New Orleans but in reality, they only needed to build southeast to Waxahachie.
+From there, existing tracks of the Waxahachie Tap Railroad provided a connection to the main line of the Houston & Texas Central (H&TC) Railway at Garrett, north of Ennis.
+The H&TC was another SP subsidiary, and its main line ran from Houston to Denison, hence the primary objective of the FW&NO was to establish direct Fort Worth - Houston service.
+The FW&NO began construction in September, 1885 at Broadway Street where it established a yard west of both the Katy and Santa Fe tracks, about 500 yds. south of the T&P junction.
+At the south end of its yard, the FW&NO built across the Santa Fe main line to proceed southeast toward Waxahachie.
 For the Polk Brothers, this junction of two railroads seemed to be the ideal spot for their new stockyard.

 At a 2017 presentation for the Society of Historical Archeology in Fort Worth, Harding Polk II summarized the history of Polk's Stockyard, which was founded by his grandfather, James Hilliard Polk, a cousin of U. S. President James K. Polk.